DavidPetrasek/OrderInvoiceBundle/docs/new_order.md

 Creating a new order and its proforma invoice
 =============================================
-New order can be created without invoice, which can be added later.
+A new order can be saved without an invoice; the invoice can be added later.

 ``` php
 use Psys\OrderInvoiceBundle\Entity\Invoice;